ppeelen/TeslaSwift/README.md

 .Package(url: "https://github.com/jonasman/TeslaSwift.git", majorVersion: 8)
 ```

-There are also extensions for Combine `TeslaSwiftCombine`, PromiseKit `TeslaSwiftPMK` and Rx `TeslaSwiftRx`
+There are also extensions for Combine `TeslaSwiftCombine`
-The Streaming extensions are: `TeslaSwiftStreaming`, Combine `TeslaSwiftStreamingCombine` and Rx `TeslaSwiftStreamingRx`
+The Streaming extensions are: `TeslaSwiftStreaming`, Combine `TeslaSwiftStreamingCombine`

 ## Usage